azaghal/factorio-personal-logistics-templates/README.md

 Hold a personal logistics requests template (blueprint) while the character or spidetron windows are open, and import buttons will be shown at bottom-left of the window.
 Buttons are shown _only_ when valid personal logistics template blueprints are held.
 Each button provides different mode of operation:

 -   Import held template, _replacing all existing_ personal logistics requests (button with arrow pointing up).
 Slot layout from the template is preserved.
--   Add held template, _adding to existing_ personal logistics requests (button with a plus sign).
+-   Increment requests using held template, _adding to existing and appending new_ personal logistics requests (button with a plus sign).
 New requests are appended at the end, starting from a first blank row.
 Slot layout from the template is not preserved.
 This mode is useful for increasing the amounts of existing requested items.
+-   Decrement requests using held template, _substracting from existing_ personal logistics requests (button with a minus sign).
+If request minimum is already zero, and maximum would be decreased to zero as well, the request is cleared.
+This mode is useful for decreasing the amounts of existing requested items.

 ### Auto-trash unrequested items or clear all requests